Do you want to start a blog or a website, but you have no idea where to start?

 The first is a hosting package designed specifically for those wanting to set up a self-hosted WordPress website.
 This package is called EasyWP and is currently $8.88 (USD) for the first year, and then $48.88 each year after that (for a US datacenter).

-I personally think this package is better value for money as it has more storage space than the EasyWP package and it also allows you to have 3 websites running off the same hosting package.
-This is great for me as I can host this website, my own personal blog and my boyfriend’s website all off the same package!
+I personally think this package is a better value for money as it has more storage space than the EasyWP package and it also allows you to have 3 websites running off the same hosting package.
+This is great for me as I can host this website, my own personal blog and my boyfriend’s website all on the same package!

 When you have decided which package is best for you, choose whether you would like to pay monthly or yearly (yearly works out cheaper in the long run) and whether you would like to be hosted by a datacenter in the UK or one in the USA.
-It is more expensive to be hosted by a datacenter in the UK, but Namecheap advise choosing a datacenter that is “closer to your potential audience”.
+It is more expensive to be hosted by a datacenter in the UK, but Namecheap advises choosing a datacenter that is “closer to your potential audience”.

 Once you’ve chosen your hosting period and datacenter location, click Add to Cart.
 On the next page, you will be prompted to select a domain.
 That brings us nicely on to the next section…